 Sometimes called ‘Earth stars,’ we love cryptanthus because, with their shallow roots, they fit just about anywhere.
 Plus, they often have deep pink, red and green colors, all on the same plant!
 A beautiful accent for your low light terrarium.

-Though many people swear by ferns as the best low light terrarium plants, we’ve found that the bird’s nest fern fares the best of them all.
+Though many people swear by ferns as the best low light terrarium plants, we’ve found that the Heart Fern fares the best of them all.
 Beautifully shaped and slow growing, this bright green beauty makes a fabulous choice for a low light terrarium.

 What are your favorite low light terrarium plants?
 Join the conversation on facebook!